-Sexual Orientation Counselling Sydney And Online::Sex Addiction
+Sexual Orientation Counselling Sydney And Online Sex Addiction Australia

-- Sexual orientations are NOT sexual addiction.
+- Diverse sexual orientations are not linked to sexual addiction.

 Michael Ross discusses concepts of sexual identity and behaviour.
-Ross concludes, a person’s sexual behaviour may not necessarily be in line with their sexual orientation.
+Ross concludes ‘a person’s sexual behaviour may not necessarily be in line with their sexual orientation’.

 SEXUAL IDENTITY CONFLICT